 Dr. Kenneth & Mary Alice Hansen Memorial Scholarship

-A. Be full-time students of Western State College.
+A. Be full-time students of Western State Colorado University.

-C. Be studying in Western’s Education program to become a teacher.
+B. Be studying in the Education program to become a teacher.

-D. Have and maintain a GPA of3.0 or greater.
+C. Have and maintain a GPA of 3.0 or greater.

-E. Have appropriate abilities, skills and promise, as observed by Western’s Education faculty.
+D. Have appropriate abilities, skills and promise, as observed by the Education

-F. Preference shall be given to students with financial need.
+F. Preference will be given to students with financial need.

 Originally established by Mary Alice Hansen and her family to celebrate the memory of Mary Alice’s late husband, a long-time Western professor of Education.
 After Mary Alice’s passing in April 2014, the family added her name to commemorate her.